The Statler Brothers: Career

-The Statlers earned the number-one spot on the Billboard chart four times, for "Do You Know You Are My Sunshine?" in 1978, "Elizabeth" in 1984, and in 1985, "My Only Love" and "Too Much on My Heart."
+The Statlers earned the number-one spot on the Billboard chart four times, for "Do You Know You Are My Sunshine" in 1978, "Elizabeth" in 1984, and in 1985, "My Only Love" and "Too Much on My Heart".
 Since forming, the Statlers have released over 40 albums.

-In 1980, the Statler Brothers purchased and renovated their former elementary school, Beverly Manor, in Staunton, occupying the complex for several years.
+In 1980, the Statler Brothers purchased and renovated their former elementary school, Beverley Manor, in Staunton, occupying the complex for several years.
 The complex consisted of offices for the group, a small museum and auditorium, and an adjacent building that served as office space for unrelated businesses.
 A garage was built to store the two tour buses that the group had used for many years.
 The group has since sold the complex, which Grace Christian Church in Staunton converted back into an academic campus.

 In 1970, the group began performing at an annual Independence Day festival in Gypsy Hill Park in Staunton.
-The event, known as "Happy Birthday USA," lasted for 25 years, and included many country-music figures, including Mel Tillis, Charley Pride, and many others.
+The event, known as "Happy Birthday USA", lasted for 25 years, and included many country-music figures, including Mel Tillis, Charley Pride, and many others.
 The event drew as many as 100,000 fans each year.
 The group also honored their hometown with the song "Staunton, Virginia" on their 1973 album Do You Love Me Tonight.

 DeWitt retired from the Statler Brothers in 1982 due to ill health.
-After a 3-year hiatus, he returned to the music industry as a solo artist until shortly before his death on August 15, 1990, from complications of Crohn's disease, at age 52.
+After a three-year hiatus, he returned to the music industry as a solo artist until shortly before his death on August 15, 1990, from complications of Crohn's disease, at age 52.

 Harold Reid (born on August 21, 1939) died on April 24, 2020, after a long battle with kidney failure, at age 80.